 Habitat

 This fern is rarely terrestrial in habitat, usually colonizing the canopies of tropical rainforests and the dwarf palms of subtropical forests.
 It is common in the cloud forests of the Caribbean and northern South America.
 It grows in varied habitats in Florida, including swamps and hammocks, and can thus apparently tolerate a wide range of microclimates.
 Its restriction to the tropics and subtropics is readily explained by its intolerance of anything other than very brief, light frosts.
-High levels of light are also critical for the growth of this species, and its deciduous habit allows it to invade relatively dry areas.
+High levels of light are also critical for the growth of this species.

 Cultivation and uses